zuber-techdev/ag-ui/README.md

 ## Features

-AG-UI-compatible agents **securely** and **efficiently** implement support for:
+AG-UI-compatible agents **securely** and **efficiently** support:

-- ✅ Agentic chat (with support for streaming)
+- 💬 Agentic chat with real-time streaming
-- ✅ Bi-directional (agent<>app) state synchronization - for use inside & outside the chat
+- 🔄 Bi-directional state sync (in and out of chat)
-- ✅ Generative UI
+- 🧩 Generative UI and structured messages (with delta streaming)
-- ✅ Structured messages with delta streaming (e.g. for thinking steps)
-- ✅ Realtime context enrichment
+- 🧠 Realtime context enrichment
-- ✅ Frontend tool calls
+- 🛠️ Frontend tool use (tool calls)
-- ✅ Human in the Loop
-- ✅ Human on the Loop
+- 🧑‍💻 Human-in-the-loop and human-on-the-loop collaboration

 And more.
 [Learn more at ag-ui.com](https://ag-ui.com)